Gokulraj-R-002/gosh/README.md

 * `echo()`: implements echo command by just printing out all the tokens in the input, except the first token (which will be the string "echo").

 ### [list_files.c](list_files.c)
+* Contains the function `listFiles()` and its helper functions to implement the `ls` command with `-l` and `-a` flags.
+* The fields in the output of `ls -l` like the permissions, no. of hardlinks, file size, etc, are obtained using the `lstat()` function.

 ### [system_commands.c](system_commands.c)
+Contains the following functions:
+* `execute()`: Executes system commands that are not implemented here using the `execvp()` function, in either background or foreground depending on the user input.
+* `bgProcessExit()`: This is called when `SIGCHLD` is signalled (when a child is terminated).
+This function handles printing the name and the pid of the terminated background process.

 ### [pinfo.c](pinfo.c)
 * Contains a function `pinfo()` that prints out process info like pid, status, memory and executable path, by reading the files `/proc/<pid>/stat` and `/proc/<pid>/exe`.